Animals in Translation: Content

-In Grandin's second book Thinking in Pictures: My Life with Autism (released in 1995), she explained how her brain receives input as a typical person's brain does, but rather than converting it into words it remains visual.
+In Grandin's second book Thinking in Pictures: My Life with Autism (released in 1995), she explained how her brain receives input as a neurotypical person's brain does, but, rather than converting it into words, it remains visual.
 Animals in Translation expands on this concept, suggesting that her autism allows her to focus on visual details more intensely, which allows her to "take in the world as animals do".
-Grandin suggests that people with autism are similar to animals, as they "see, feel and think in remarkably similar ways".
+Grandin suggests that autistic people are similar to animals, as they "see, feel and think in remarkably similar ways".
 Based on this idea, Grandin goes on to explain that all animals are more intelligent and more sensitive than humans assume them to be, and should be given a "good life...with something useful to do".

-In Animals in Translation, Grandin's explains her theory of why people with autism and animals are so similar.
-Grandin's theory is that the frontal lobes of people with autism do not function the same as those of typical person, and the brain function of a person with autism falls "between human and animal".
-Grandin goes on to explain that while typical people are good at seeing the "big picture", people with autism are more detail oriented.
+In Animals in Translation, Grandin explains her theory of why autistic people and animals are so similar.
+Grandin's theory is that the frontal lobes of autistic people do not function the same as those of neurotypical people, and the brain function of an autistic person falls "between human and animal".
+Grandin goes on to explain that while neurotypical people are good at seeing the "big picture", autistic people are more detail oriented.
 Grandin's sensitivity to details has allowed her to see things that humans have been doing to animals for years that are "traumatizing" them, even maintaining a list of "18 tiny details that scare farm animals".
 The list includes things such as reflections on smooth metal, jiggling chains, and one-way gates.